physicalist/ncbs-moose/moose/branches/3D-viz/glcell/README.txt

 > setfield gl0 threshold 0.0015

 f. 'sync': default value is 'off'.
-If 'sync' is 'on', the GLcell element will await an acknowledgement message from the client after every data transmission to it, before it can return and transmit new data on the next clock pulse.
-This ensures that the client instance can display every frame during the simulation, and can be useful while recording sequential images to be stitched into a movie of the simulation.
-If 'sync' is 'off', the client instance will always display the latest frame; it may skip intermediate frames so that the simulation will proceed faster than when 'sync' is 'on'.
+If the time taken by the client instance to render one frame of color information (over all compartments) exceeds the time taken by the MOOSE simulation to simulate one time-step, the simulation may overtake the 3D display and the 3D display will skip intermediate frames in order to keep up with the state of the simulation.

+This flag forces the two to operate in lockstep, which may be useful for debugging or while recording movies for publication (so that no frames are skipped) but will slow down the MOOSE simulation.

+A longer explanation is provided in Appendix A of this document.

 > setfield gl0 sync on
+OR
+> setfield gl0 sync off

 A version of DEMOS/gbar/myelin.g, modified to include GLcell, is included in the directory DEMOS/gbar/ as cMyelin.g.
 Part 4